 The rate of major birth defects in children born to mothers in the general population is about 3-4%.
 The risk that a child will be born with a major birth defect increases as its parents' ages increase.
 There is no evidence that genetic problems, which are responsible for half of birth defects, are increased by infertility treatments.
 But amniocentesis and/or chorionic villas sampling, each of which can aid the recognition of many of these defects early in pregnancy, should be discussed with your obstetrician.
-Some, but certainly not all, defects can be detected by ultrasound screening and other examinations.
+Ultrasound screening and other examinations may detect some but certainly not all defects.
 It is generally recommended that women who will be age 35 years or older by the date of expected delivery should consider prenatal diagnostic testing.
 This should be discussed with your obstetrician.